 Q7.
 Can individual faculty or staff members post signage that prohibits handguns in their offices or classrooms?

 A. No, the Texas Attorney General has issued an opinion that specifically prohibits this.
-All of the Health Science Center’s gun-free zones have been designated by the Health Science Center President.
+All of UT Health San Antonio's gun-free zones have been designated by the UT Health San Antonio President.
 Great care was taken to balance adherence to the law with the safety of the campus community.
 A list of concealed carry permit holders is not a matter of public record.

 Q8.
 Can a student who legally possesses a concealed handgun be excluded from the classroom on the grounds that the student's presence and his or her concealed weapon constitute a class disruption?